sahithyandev/s3/src/content/docs/engineering-thermodynamics/15-power-cycles.md

   thermal power generation such as coal power plants, nuclear power plants, natural gas power plants, geothermal solar thermal and combined heating and power applications (CHP systems).
 - refrigeration amd heat pumps
   From simple domestic level refrigerator or air conditioner to a large scale industrial refrigeration systems and AC systems.
 Heat pumps also vary from small domestic scale heat pumps to very large scale industrial heat pumps.

+### Assumptions

+These are assumptions regarding ideal cycles.
+- No friction
+- Expansion & compression are quasi-equilibrium processes
+- Heat losses in pipes are negligible
+- Change in kinetic and potential energies are neglected

 ### CHP system